-37.00% (before reform) \rightarrow 32.11% (FY2015) \rightarrow 29.97% (FY2016/2017) \rightarrow 29.74% (FY2018 onwards)
+% 37.00% (before reform) → 32.11% (FY2015) → 29.97% (FY2016/2017) → 29.74% (FY2018 onwards)

-(Note) Tax rates are those (combining national and local taxes) imposed on corporate income.
-Local tax rates represent the standard rate for Japan, California State rate for the United States, the national average for Germany and Ontario Provincial rate for Canada.
-If part of tax on corporate income is included in deductible expenses, rates after such adjustment are posted.
+(Note) This table shows tax rates are those (combining national and local taxes) imposed on corporate income.
+Local tax rates represent the standard rate for Japan, the California State rate for the United States, the national average rate for Germany and the Ontario Provincial rate for Canada.
+If a part of tax on corporate income is included in deductible expenses, rates after such adjustment are shown.
 (Source) Relevant government documents